learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/input-and-output.md

 Well, so far we've always made our random number generator manually by making it with some arbitrary integer.
 The problem is, if we do that in our real programs, they will always return the same random numbers, which is no good for us.
 That's why `System.Random` offers the `getStdGen`{.label .function} I/O action, which has a type of `IO StdGen`.
-When your program starts, it asks the system for a good random number generator and stores that in a so called global generator.
+When your program starts, it asks the system for a good random number generator and stores that in a so-called global generator.
 `getStdGen` fetches you that global random generator when you bind it to something.

 Here's a simple program that generates a random string.